snyk-labs/npq/README.md

 ## Contributing

-Please consult the [CONTRIBUTING](https://github.com/lirantal/npq/blob/master/CONTRIBUTING.md) for guidelines on contributing to this project
+Please consult the [Contirbutor-Agreement](https://github.com/lirantal/npq/blob/master/Contirbutor-Agreement.md) for guidelines on contributing to this project

-## Author
-Liran Tal <liran.tal@gmail.com>